 A court conference in this case is scheduled for September 15, 2016.
 Presumably, the parties will tell the court then how they wish to proceed.

-How Can Other Companies Avoid Being “Uberized” by an IC Misclassification Class Action?
+How Can Other Companies Avoid Being Sued in an IC Misclassification Class Action?

-As we have stated in an earlier blog post commenting on the legal challenges confronting Uber, many companies that use independent contractors have resorted to IC Diagnostics™ to enhance their level of compliance and determine whether a group of 1099ers would pass the applicable tests for independent contractor status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in our White Paper on the subject.
+As I have stated in an earlier blog post commenting on the legal challenges confronting Uber, many companies that use independent contractors have resorted to a process such as IC Diagnostics™ to enhance their level of compliance and determine whether a group of 1099ers would pass the applicable tests for independent contractor status under governing state and federal law.
+That process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the independent contractor relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in my White Paper on the subject.

 Companies that wish to retain an independent contractor business model generally elect to restructure, re-document, and re-implement their independent contractor relationships.
 While not all companies can eliminate most control and direction over workers treated as 1099ers, the overwhelming number can effectively restructure their independent contractor relationships to comply with federal and most state laws.
 If the independent contractor relationship can be effectively restructured to comply with such laws, the next step in the process is re-documentation.
 What seems like a simple act of dotting your i’s and crossing your t’s, though, is anything but; indeed, many independent contractor statutes and most judicial and administrative decisions in this area are often counter-intuitive.

-As we noted in our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” we concluded that FedEx Ground lost a key case because of its misplaced reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
+As I noted in my August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” I concluded that FedEx Ground lost a key case because of its reliance on an independent contractor agreement and its policies and procedures that were good, but not good enough.
 While FedEx is a savvy company, close scrutiny by a court found that the very documents FedEx created were sufficient in degree to lead the court to rule against FedEx.
-As we noted then in that blog post, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”
+As I noted then in that blog post, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”

 Of course, the implementation of a legitimate IC relationship is also essential.
-As shown in the Uber case, even when its contractual provisions were drafted in a manner intended to be consistent with independent contractor laws, evidence was introduced by the drivers in Uber’s motion for summary judgment that it failed to strictly follow in practice the contractual limitations on direction and control it had put into its independent contractor agreements.
+As shown in the Uber case, even when its contractual provisions were drafted in a manner intended to be consistent with independent contractor laws, evidence was introduced by the drivers in Uber’s motion for summary judgment that tended to show that Uber failed to strictly follow in practice the contractual limitations on direction and control it had put into its independent contractor agreements.
 There is no reason, however, why a company committed to complying with independent contractor laws cannot, when exercising both rigor and restraint, implement and carry out in practice an enhanced independent contractor relationship.
-Had Uber undertaken the above steps, I may have been spared the lawsuits it has worked so hard to defend and settle.

 Written by Richard Reibstein.